Poojan-patel/Game-of-Cricket/README.md

 2. It will update the strike on a ball, on an over completion

 Util:
-1. Util Contains different methods like random number generation, winner decider, etc.
+1. Util Contains different methods like random number generation, matchState decider, etc.